Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Sensitivity Analysis

-The sensitivity of the QoI \eqref{eq:problem_formulation:QoI-ODE} with respect to $\bg \in \big(\cG^2(I)\big)^{n_g}$ follows from \cref{thm:Sensitivity:ODE:sensitivity-result-ODE} and the chain rule, and can be computed using an adjoint equation.
+The sensitivity of the QoI \eqref{eq:problem_formulation:QoI-ODE} with respect to $\bg$ follows from \cref{thm:Sensitivity:ODE:sensitivity-result-ODE} and the chain rule, and can be computed using an adjoint equation.
 This is summarized in the following result.
-Here we use the shorthand
+In addition to \eqref{eq:Sensitivity:ODE:shorthand}, we use the shorthand